daniprec/daniprec.github.io/_pages/about.md

 - [GOAL](https://tic259.uca.es/) (Graphical Methods, Optimization, and Learning) is the research group at UCA I am currently member of.

 - [UCA Datalab](http://datalab.uca.es/) is a small all-in-one team from UCA - described as "the swiss knife of data science projects" - which I am very proud to be part of.
 I am also the admin their website!

-- [Komorebi AI](http://komorebi.ai/es/) is the company I am working at the moment, as part of the collaboration for my industrial Phd.
-We apply our expertise on AI to solve industrial problems.